This Mexican Chocolate Cake is quick and simple. It’s the only way I cook and bake nowadays.

 - Place the circular cake on the bottom.

-- Decorate with whipped cream around the sides and on top.
+- Decorate with whipped cream or frosting around the sides and on top.

-- Add the heart-shaped strawberries on top and dust with more Mexican chocolate.
+- Add the heart-shaped strawberries on top and dust with more shaved chocolate.

 - Grate the Mexican chocolate, leaving two triangles for decorating.